 The Situational Leadership® Model:

 All the below versions of the Situational Leadership® Model are an unauthorized reproduction of our original copyrighted work and an improper use of our trademarks.
 Please refrain from reproducing or creating copies of our intellectual property.
 Such forms of unauthorized reproduction could confuse consumers into believing they are purchasing and consuming genuine versions of the Situational Leadership® program.

 If you’re looking to reference any of our copyrighted work, including the Situational Leadership® Model, get in touch with us at firstname.lastname@example.org or complete our “Contact Us” form.

 For partners and other CLS affiliates:

 If you have partnered with The Center for Leadership Studies under any form of agreement, your use of our intellectual property may be governed by your agreement, and any additional marketing agreement, handbook, or guidelines provided by CLS.

-If you want to use our marks and logos outside the scope of your agreement with us or in a way that implies we endorse, sponsor, or approve of your services or products, you will need to seek written permission from CLS.
+If you want to use our marks and/or copyrighted works outside the scope of your agreement with us, you will need to seek written permission from CLS.
 Please submit those requests by completing our “Contact Us” form.

 Once again, thank you for taking the extra step to properly reference and cite our intellectual property.
 If you have any questions or need clarification, please complete our contact us form and a representative from our legal department will review your request and get back to you as soon as possible.